jverzani/ImplicitEquations.jl/README.md

 `Patchwork`, and `Cairo` these must be loaded **prior** to loading `ImplicitEquations`, as there is some issue with the `@require` macro.

+## Alternates

+Many plots are simply a single level of a contour plot.
+Contour plots can be drawn with the help of the `Contour.jl` package.
+They are implemented directly in `Gadfly`.

+The `SymPy` package exposes SymPy's `plot_implicit` feature that will implicitly plot a symbolic expression in 2 variables including inequalities.

 ## TODO